Improve IBD Care: Add a Dietitian and Psychologist

 Building your Crohn's or UC care team

 Assembling a team to manage your IBD will take time.
-You want to feel comfortable, supported and have the experts you need to meet your health goals.
+You want to feel comfortable, feel supported, and have the experts you need to meet your health goals.
 While both experts can be helpful, don't feel pressured to get everyone in place at once.
 Talk with your doctor to determine where to spend your energy first.

 Join the conversation